 Network Instability and Time Lag

 The connection may not always be perfect, which sometimes leads to blurry image transmissions and the loss of important visual cues.
 Sometimes you may not even hear other attendees, which is annoying at best and deal-breaking at worst.
+For instance, if you are holding an important meeting with a potential client or partner, the last thing you want is to be cut-off halfway through your pitch or in the middle of a heated negotiation.
+It can result in frustration on the part of the client, which is never the best condition to have a meaningful discussion.

 Technical Issues and Employee Training

 Not everyone will be comfortable using a video conferencing platform from the get-go.
-Companies and universities need to allocate time, money and human resources to train the employees.
+Companies and universities need to allocate time, money and human resources to train their employees.
 However, even after a thorough training, people will need days or even weeks to get used to the new mode of communication.

 More Stress and Less Organization